Frequently Asked Questions By Topic

 Will my garbage and recycling still be picked up?

 Yes, City services are operating as normal; this includes garbage and recycling collection, water supply, roads, and sewer services.
 Please help keep our workers safe by ensuring disposable wipes, used tissues and paper towels, and other cleaning supplies are thrown in the garbage.
-At the March 30, 2020 Special Open Council Meeting, Council approved a service increase moving garbage collection to weekly service.
 For more information, visit our COVID-19 Municipal Update page.

 Is the landfill still open?